eliasd1/reading-notes/code301/class-09.md

 # What I Learnt Today

+- How to refactor my code to make it more readable

 ## Call Stack

 - helps interpreter (like JS) keep track of its place in a script that calls multiple functions